 You’ve done the planning for the logistics of the campout.
-You’ve used SignUp.com to organize transportation, chaperones, waivers and who is bringing what and how much.
+You’ve used SignUp to organize transportation, chaperones, and who is bringing what and how much.
 But, um, what will you do when you get to the national forest, beach, state park, or other campsite?
-If your campers aren’t so much inclined to sit still and be one with nature, here are some ideas of how to stay busy and have fun.
+If your campers aren’t so inclined to sit still and be one with nature, here are some ideas of how to keep them busy while having fun.

 Hide-and-Seek Camping Games.
-Kids of every age love hide and seek and these three variations sure to provide fun for the whole gang.
+Kids of every age love hide and seek and these three variations are sure to provide fun for the whole gang.
 Play these games at night for added suspense.
 (Make sure you designate an area without any obvious dangers.)

-Find the Camp Counselors.
+Find the Parents.
 The object of this game is to find the hidden parents.
 Begin by choosing a few parents to hide within a specified area, then provide each camper with a pencil and paper (or have them use their own electronic device).
-Keep the campers at base camp until all the counselors hide.
-After the counselors are hidden, the campers search for them and get signatures (or some sort of proof) from each parent as they find him/her.
-The first camper who gets all the counselor’s signatures wins.
+Keep the campers at base camp until all the selected parents hide.
+After they are hidden, have the campers search for them and get signatures (or some sort of proof) from each parent as they find him/her.
+The first camper who finds all the parents wins.